deepak-hp/deepak-hp/README.md

 Thanks for visiting!
-If you like my work, consider ⭐️ starring a repo — it motivates me!
+If you like my work, consider ⭐️ starring a repo, it motivates me!